It’s a small thing to make workplace changes but they can have a big impact

 Disability Awareness Training

-People with disability have many contributions to make to workplaces and the wider community, but their capacity to do so can be limited by the perceptions or actions of others.
+People living with disability, injury or health condition have many contributions to make to workplaces and the wider community, but their capacity to do so can be limited by the perceptions or actions of others.

 The result is informed and disability-confident leaders and employees who are ready to benefit from an inclusive and diverse workplace.